Mimicoctopus1/6ame/README.md

 * manifest.json is like package.json but it only is used when you download the file as a [Progressive Web App](https://glitch.com/edit/#!/glitch-hello-installable) ( [TUTORIAL](https://dev.to/developertharun/convert-any-website-into-a-pwa-in-just-3-simple-steps-35pp)).
+* media.mkv is actually a video file.
+When you stream a video in the game, this is where it goes.
+If you click it, you won't be very impressed, because it's just binary data.
+Now you may be wondering, what's stopping me from just downloading this video and watching it?
+Nothing but honor code and the fact that it is overwriten with a *special* video whenever the
 * package.json is the file in every Node.js repo that explains what you need to run it, how it imports, what it imports, its version number, name, and description.
 * species.json.
 Don't touch it unless you really are adding more species to this game in a remix.
 The species.json file is just